archive for the Me category

 Since then I did the Deerstalker again, then entered into some 5ks, 10ks, an 18k downhill dafty, one out to Cramond Island and back, and culminating 3 weeks ago in the Aviemore Half Marathon.
 Of course, being a technology fan, I’m tracking the heck out of all of these runs using Strava.
 Here is the strava embed for the Aviemore half:

 It was wet.
 Very wet.
 But I beat my target of sub 2hrs 20!
 Great scenery around the rain and for the most part an interesting course.
 There was one rather dull “out and back” section around 15k which was a bit of a slog as I could see the snaking path of runners into the distance.
-The last 3k was tough, fair bit of walking there until I realised I was practically finished and I found some last energy.
-Smashed a pie a pie and and an alcohol free beer at the end 😀
+The last 3k was tough with a fair bit of walking until I realised I was practically finished and I found some last energy.
+Smashed a pie and and an alcohol free beer at the end 😀 .

 I’m not sure if I want to run further than 21k.
 The training commitment was…a lot.
 At least three runs a week, every week for around 3 months.
 Ideally with a “long run” on the Sunday – which built up to around 19k in the weeks before the run.
 With three children it was often tricky to fit these into weekends.